PXLAIRobotics/ROSNoeticDocker/README.md

   graphics.
 Although, any recent AMD or Intel GPU will also work flawlessly.

 ## Screenshots
-The end result will be a Docker container capable of running ROS (GUI) systems.
-A few virtual worlds are included.
+The end result will be a Ubuntu 20.04 Docker container capable of running ROS Noetic (GUI) systems.
+A few virtual worlds are also included.
 The following screenshots depict this perfectly.

 The terminal after starting the container.
 <p align="center">